bebopjmm/dnd5e-campaigns/kinloch-blades/Gameplay/chapter01-01.md

 The next morning, the heroes backtracked on foot to where the ambush took place.
 The approach stealthily, but no goblins lurk here.
 Craiuk and Ethon inspect the area while Lynn and Dohmnall keep watch.

 - lots of goblin tracks indicate they have been using this as an ambush site for some time.
-- Craiuk locates a a hidden trail behind the north side thickets that leads NW.
+- Craiuk locates a a hidden trail behind the north side thickets that leads NW into the Mintmoss Wood.
 - Ethon recognizes that about a dozen goblins have come and gone along the trail recently, as well as signs of two human-sized bodies being dragged away from the ambush site.

 Following the trail at a cautious pace, marching order: